upday/upday.github.io/_posts/blog/2016-07-07-reactive_mindset_burgers.md

                   tomatoObservable,
                   (bun, meat, tomato) -> makeBurger(bun, meat, tomato));
 {% endhighlight %}
-The ``zip`` operator is the one that will put together one emission of each Observable: a bun, a meat and a tomato slice.
+The ``zip`` operator is the one that will one that will combine the emissions of each ``Observable``: a bun, a meat and a tomato slice.
 In order to do that, it needs to know how to make the burger using the three ingredients.
 This is defined in the ``makeBurger`` method.

 ## Mickey Mouse Gets His Burger

-If Donald Duck is the one that produces burgers and Mickey Mouse is the one that consumes the burgers, how do the burgers get to Mickey?
+If Donald Duck is the one that produces burgers and Mickey Mouse is the one that consumes it, how do the they get to Mickey??
 This is done using the ``subscribe`` method.
 {% highlight java %}
 burgerObservable.subscribe(mickeySubscriber);
 {% endhighlight %}